timokz/dart-idx-generator/README.md

-# dart-idx-generator README
+# dart-idx-generator

-This extension supports the deletion and generation of individual and project-wide .index files for dart and Flutter projects, reducing long and unnecessary important statements, as well as relative imports.
+This extension supports the generation of individual and project-wide .index files for dart and Flutter projects, reducing long and unnecessary important statements, as well as relative imports.

 ## Features

 - Generating an index file, exporting your current directories files.
 - Generating index files for your whole project.